NeCTAR-RC/nectar-training/package07/sections/objectStorage.markdown

 2. Install Cyberduck.
     - On a Mac, you will download a .zip file which contains the app.
 Save it to the Desktop (or any other folder).
 Extract the zip file by double-clicking on it.
     - On Windows, you will download an installer.
 You may keep the default options, if unsure.
-You don’t need to install Bonjour, if you are asked.
+You don't need to install Bonjour, if you are asked.

 3. Create a text file on your local computer (e.g. save it on the Desktop) with the following contents.
 Name it *NeCTARObjectStore.cyberduckprofile* (or any other name, it just has to end with .cyberduckprofile).
     {% BgBox edit %} <?xml version="1.0" encoding="UTF-8"?>